Dima-Levshukov/hotkeypopup/README.md

 https://dotnet.microsoft.com/en-us/download/dotnet/thank-you/sdk-8.0.411-windows-x64-installer

 Then to use the app you need to download the zip file(editPopUpApp.zip) for the app(which already contains all the files in the repository).
 Then run the bat file (build_fresh.bat) which will create the app in Where_The_Zip_Was_Extracted\HotkeyPopUp\bin\Release\net6.0-windows\win-x64\publish\(there will be a folder with the name of the date)
-Just run the .exe file in that folder.
+Just run the HotKeyPopUp.exe file in that folder.

 If you want to make any changes to the app you can edit the files.
 Then run the build_fresh.bat again which will create a new app for you with the changes.